 The Longitudinal Time Code (LTC) Display is accessed from the OTHER button.
 LTC is monitored in a frame rate display to allow observation of amplitude, synchronization and phase with respect to reference vertical interval time code (VITC).
-(See Figure 25.)
+(See Figure 27.)

 The input of LTC is through the REMOTE connector on the rear panel of the instrument.
 The REMOTE connector is a 15-pin D-type connector with socket contacts.
-For pin information, see the Installation and Safety manual or the System Integration manual on the Product Documentation CD that shipped with your instrument and the Web at www.tektronix.com/downloads.
+For pin information, see the Safety and Installation manual or the System Integration manual on the Product Documentation CD that shipped with your instrument and the Web at www.tektronix.com/manuals.

-Figure 24: LTC display
+Figure 27: LTC display